August 25th through Labor Day (September 5th, 2022) - Our 15th year at the fair!

 Getting There: Because of the size of the fairgrounds, please allow 30 minutes to reach the booth after parking or arriving by bus.
 Generally it is easier to use the Park & Ride system or air-conditioned city buses than to park.
 More information about park-and-ride, city bus routes, on-site parking, and accessible transportation is available at https://www.mnstatefair.org/transportation/free-park-and-ride/ Remember to wear your mask on all transportation.

-Attire: Your tee shirt, and additional KN-95 masks, will be at the booth for you.
+Attire: Your tee shirt and, if necessary, additional KN-95 masks, will be at the booth for you.
 Dress comfortably for warm weather, and wear comfortable shoes.
 Hats & sunscreen are useful before and after your shift(s) when you can enjoy the many wonderful features of the MN State Fair - many free to the public.

 Covid-19 Information for those with Allergies: Covid-19 can be deadly or mild.
 Covid-19 poses a health threat to many regardless of age, and a severe risk to individuals with medical conditions.
-This year’s surge of the Delta variant is more contagious and more severe.
 Up to date information is available from the American Academy of Allergy, Asthma, and Immunology Covid-19 Response Task Force, and AAAAI addresses myths circulating about Covid-19.

 Covid-19 Vaccinations and Allergies: As with influenza, unvaccinated individuals contracting the disease can become vectors of the disease and of mutations of the virus (like the Delta variant).
-In order to keep yourself and others safe, AFAA endorses the recommendations of the medical community to obtain the Covid-19 vaccination.
+In order to keep yourself and others safe, AFAA endorses the recommendations of the medical community to obtain the Covid-19 vaccination and boosters.
 This is especially important to protect those too young or unable to have the vaccine for medical reasons.
 If you - or someone you know - is hesitant, the American College of Allergy, Asthma, and Immunology (ACAAI) answers frequently asked questions about Covid-19 vaccines and allergies, and the Allergy and Asthma Foundation of America (AAFA) also has important patient information and vaccine ingredient lists.
-If you haven’t received a vaccination yet, all 12 days the Minnesota State Fair will offer them FREE.